pklesk/mcts_numba_cuda/README.md

 REPRODUCE_EXPERIMENT = False
 ```

+String names of other predefined AI instances can be found in dictionary name ``AIS``.

 ## Example usage 1 (Connect 4)

 Assume the mechanics of the Connect 4 game have been defined to MCTS-NC in `mctsnc_game_mechanics.py` (via device functions `is_action_legal`, `take_action`, etc.),